 We know you're busy: We are also happy when researchers use our informatics systems as independent, informatics savvy investigators and don't require training, consultation and collaboration.

 Informatics systems (underwritten): Just as organizations don't charge for each email sent, we provide informatics systems supported by Frontiers and the University of Kansas Medical Center as a resource to Frontiers investigators and KUMC affiliates.
 We just ask that your research cites the funding sources and prior work that built and supports these systems you enjoy (see Attribution and Authorship).
 Further information about systems are available at the Frontiers Biomedical Informatics Section.

 Training and Informatics Clinics (underwritten): We provide training to Frontiers investigators and KUMC affiliates for our supported informatics systems REDCap (data capture) and HERON (cohort discovery and data extraction).
 Request training here.

-We hold bi-weekly walk-in clinics open to all, every other Tuesday in the Dykes Library on 39th Street.
+We hold bi-weekly walk-in clinics open to all, every other Tuesday in the Student Center room 3001D.
 Check the Frontiers calendar for the next sessions and by signing up you can help us prepare for your specific concerns.

 Are you developing a grant or proposal?
 Have funding?
 Seeking support for your thesis/dissertation?

 To begin discussions, please submit a request.
 We will get back to you within three business days to discuss your project.

 In general, we provide consultation around the following topics: